-will bring the changes of master into branch1, and then you can fast-forward master to include branch1 quite easily
+will bring the changes of master into branch1, and then you can fast-forward master to include branch1 quite easily you create by working on a branch in a personal repository.
+Using rebase to merge your work with the remote branch eliminates most integration work for the committer/maintainer.

 '''

-1 git checkout master

-2 git merge branch1
+git merge branch1

 '''

 Rebasing makes a cleaner history than merging; the log of a rebased branch looks like a linear history as if the work was done serially rather than in parallel.
-A primary reason to rebase is to ensure commits apply cleanly on a remote branch, e.g. when submitting patches to RTEMS that you create by working on a branch in a personal repository.
-Using rebase to merge your work with the remote branch eliminates most integration work for the committer/maintainer.
+A primary reason to rebase is to ensure commits apply cleanly on a remote branch, e.g. when submitting patches to RTEMS that